ThijmenDam/BarTranslate/docs/privacy.md

 ## Contact

-If you have any questions about this Privacy Policy, you can reach out at [thijmendam@icloud.com](mailto:thijmendam@icloud.com).
+If you have any questions about this Privacy Policy, you can reach out via [GitHub Discussions](https://github.com/ThijmenDam/BarTranslate/discussions).